anyshake/homepage/docs/frequently-asked-question.md

 ## Is AnyShake a clone of Raspberry Shake or similar products?

-No. **AnyShake Explorer is not a clone** of Raspberry Shake or any other commercial seismograph.
+No. **AnyShake Project is absolutely not a clone** of Raspberry Shake or any other commercial seismograph.
 While both products share similar goals—making seismic monitoring more accessible—**AnyShake is an original, fully open-source project** developed from scratch, both in hardware and software.

 Key differences include: